 A group of campaigners will attend the meeting at the council in support of the Green motion.
-Robin Adey-Johnson, of CAAT Edinburgh told CommonSpace that Glasgow City Council must take responsibility for its role in the event.
+A spokesperson for CAAT Edinburgh told CommonSpace that Glasgow City Council must take responsibility for its role in the event.

 “[Council leader] Susan Aitken is on the board of the SEC, so she’s clearly known about this for a while and hasn’t raised any objections.
 They actively bid for it – Glasgow Life has a subsidiary body called the Glasgow Conventions Bureau which actively bid for it, so this didn’t just float by,” he said.

-A campaign against the arms trade spokesperson in Edinburgh said the event could be seen as “propaganda” for the arms industry as it sends the message that this is “an event worth supporting in our city”.
+The spokesperson said the event could be seen as “propaganda” for the arms industry as it sends the message that this is “an event worth supporting in our city”.
 On the contrary, he said: “These are the people selling arms to human rights abusers.”

 “There are companies representing the state of Israel, but the other companies come from other countries with their own human rights issues, so Israel is just one of the many facets,” he added.